graup/django-prompt-responses/docs/rest-framework.rst

 The API endpoints are hyperlinked together, i.e. they return URLs to other resources.
 It is recommended to follow these links instead of constructing your own URLs.

+Note that by default all the read-only endpoints are public.
+Only the create-response endpoint requires authentication.

 Prompt API
 ----------